-From 01 July 2017 the government has announced that the ATO can report any business tax debt over $10,000 that is at least 90 days overdue to credit reporting agencies.
-Although this legislation is yet to be passed through Parliament, it is only matter of time before it will take effect and become a painful burden to small businesses.
-Until very recently, most small businesses have treated the ATO as a creditor without choice; this will change in due course with the ATO reporting overdue balances to credit reporting agencies.
+From 01 July 2017 the ATO can report any business tax debt over $10,000 that is at least 90 days overdue to credit reporting agencies.
+Until recently, most small businesses have treated the ATO as a creditor.
+This will change with the ATO reporting overdue balances to credit reporting agencies.

-It is essential to understand that this change will impact your ability to obtain credit for your business from any bank or institutional lender.
-Even if they are willing to lend to your business, the rate of interest charged on the principal amount will be much higher given the significantly higher risk of lending.
-Also, general suppliers who provide a line of credit for the day to day operations of your business may not do so given the weight of the default listing on your credit file.
+It is essential to understand how this will impact your ability to obtain credit from any bank or institutional lender.
+Even if they are willing to lend to your business, the rate of interest charged on the principal amount will be much higher.
+Also, general suppliers providing a line of credit for day to day operations may not do so, given the weight of the default on your credit file.

-At Australian Debt and Insolvency Solutions (ADAIS), we provide assistance to those who are unable to pay their tax debts on time.
-We care to review your circumstances and propose appropriate solutions to deal with any debts you might owe to the ATO.
-We liaise with the ATO and any other creditors you may have to negotiate a suitable repayment structure along with appropriate measures to keep your debts in check.
-Where necessary, we can obtain refinance against your property or fixed assets and look at obtaining a consolidated loan for all your outstanding debts to ensure it is paid back in one simple monthly installment.
+At Australian Debt and Insolvency Solutions (ADAIS), we provide assistance to those unable to pay their tax debts on time.
+We review your circumstances and propose appropriate solutions for debts you might owe the ATO.
+We liaise with the ATO and any other creditors to negotiate a suitable repayment structure to keep your debts in check.
+Where necessary, we can obtain refinance against your property or fixed assets and look at a consolidated loan to ensure your outstanding debts are paid back in one simple monthly instalment.

 Give us a call to see how best we can assist you with your situation.